 Talk to Us

 We welcome public comments to develop the task force's work.
-Has government use of algorithms affected you personally?
-Do you have concerns about governments using algorithms?
-Are there specific issues you would like the task force to study?
+Do you have concerns about government use of algorithms?
+Has it affected you personally?
+Is there a specific area you want the task force to study?
 What should accountability by the government look like?
 How should communities be a part of this process?
 The comment period will be open until September 1, 2020.